False flag: Air warfare

 Between December 1922 and February 1923, a commission of jurists at the Hague drafted a set of rules concerning the Control of Wireless Telegraphy in Time of War and Air Warfare.
 They included:

-Art.
-3. A military aircraft must carry an exterior mark indicating its nationality and its military character.

-Art.
-19. The use of false exterior marks is forbidden.

 This draft was never adopted as a legally binding treaty, but the International Committee of the Red Cross states in its introduction on the draft: "To a great extent, [the draft rules] correspond to the customary rules and general principles underlying treaties on the law of war on land and at sea", and as such these two non-controversial articles were already part of customary law.

 Land warfare

 In land warfare, the use of a false flag is similar to that of naval warfare: the trial of Waffen SS officer Otto Skorzeny—who planned and commanded Operation Greif—by a U.S. military tribunal at the Dachau trials included a finding that Skorzeny was not guilty of a crime by ordering his men into action in American uniforms.
 He had relayed to his men the warning of German legal experts: if they fought in American uniforms, they would be breaking the laws of war; however, they probably were not doing so simply by wearing the American uniforms.
 During the trial, a number of arguments were advanced to substantiate this position and the German and U.S. military seem to have been in agreement.

 In the transcript of the trial, it is mentioned that Paragraph 43 of the Field Manual published by the War Department, United States Army, on 1 October 1940, under the entry Rules of Land Warfare states: "National flags, insignias and uniforms as a ruse – in practice it has been authorized to make use of these as a ruse.
 The foregoing rule (Article 23 of the Annex of the IV Hague Convention), does not prohibit such use, but does prohibit their improper use.
 It is certainly forbidden to make use of them during a combat.
 Before opening fire upon the enemy, they must be discarded."